Questions Parents

 The Creative Curriculum® is designed to be fully inclusive, supporting children of all abilities and learning styles.
 Our teachers differentiate their approach based on each child's individual pace and needs.
 We also have a dedicated program for children with special needs (ages 3 months–5 years) and work closely with families to connect with any additional external support services that may be beneficial.

-We use positive guidance and redirection — never punitive or harsh discipline.
+We use positive guidance and redirection, not punitive or harsh discipline.
 Our approach focuses on helping children understand expectations, develop self-regulation, and build the social skills to navigate conflict constructively.
 We work in partnership with families on any behavioral concerns, keeping communication open and solutions collaborative.

 Please keep your child home if they have a fever of 100°F or higher, vomiting, diarrhea, or a rash.
 Children must be fever-free (without medication) for over 24 hours before returning.
 For rashes, a doctor's note is required before return.
 Our full sick policy is available on the For Parents page.